Ballistic Fiberglass Installation

 Another option for bullet-resistant fiberglass installation is adhesives.
 One product available is PL Premium Polyurethane Construction Adhesive.
 For stronger adhesion to non-porous substrates, such as aluminum, steel, and stainless steel, or bonding one panel to another, we recommend a 2-part Methyl Methacrylate (MMA) adhesive, such as Plexus MA 320.
 Adhesives are advantageous in applications where wall studs aren’t available, such as applying ballistic panels to furniture.

-Installing Ballistic Fiberglass In Existing Walls (Retrofitting)
+Installing Bullet Resistant Fiberglass Panels In Existing Walls (Retrofitting)

 Contractors can easily armor existing walls by placing bulletproof fiberglass panels over them.
 Needing to install armoring to an existing wall is often the case for clients, ranging from homeowners to police stations to government buildings.

 Contractors attach our ballistic panels to existing walls, similar to how they would for a new wall.
-Place the panels over the existing drywall.
+Place the ballistic panels over the existing drywall.
 Self-tapping drywall screws are then drilled into the ballistic fiberglass and through the drywall into the stud behind them.
 In other cases, construction adhesives (as described above) are used.

 Since these ballistic panels are exposed, we recommend painting them since touching fiberglass fibers can lead to minor skin irritation.
 One can also easily clad them with any facade of their choosing – such as an engineered wood grain – to provide an attractive look.